josmar-crwdstffng/angular/aio/content/guide/updating-search-keywords.md

 # Updating search keywords

-In documentation, being able to find the content you need is equally as important as the content itself.
+In documentation, being able to find the content you need is equally as important as the content.
 In [angular.io](https://angular.io), users can discover content in several ways, including:

 *   Organic search results, such as through [google.com](https://google.com)